GOUDHURST PARISH COUNCIL

 Local Government for Goudhurst, Kilndown and Curtisden Green

 MINUTES OF A MEETING OF GOUDHURST PARISH COUNCIL

-at The Jessel Room on Monday 12 March 2018 at 7.00 pm
+at The Jessel Room in Goudhurst Parish Hall on Monday 11 March 2019 at 7.30 pm

 APOLOGIES FOR ABSENCE

 401/18 There were none.